Xbox Live Arcade: Pricing and releases

 On November 30, 2007, Microsoft introduced "Xbox Live Arcade Hits", where games are permanently reduced in price (a similar concept to their "Platinum Hits" for regular retail Xbox 360 games).
 As of July 22, 2008, current Arcade Hits include Lumines Live!, Assault Heroes, Zuma, Doom, Bankshot Billiards 2, Small Arms, Puzzle Quest: Challenge of the Warlords, and Marble Blast Ultra.
-On June 24, 2011 video game website 1UP.com reported that Microsoft was preparing to bring free-to-play games to Xbox Live and said games will include a microtransaction service.
+On June 24, 2011, video game website 1UP.com reported that Microsoft was preparing to bring free-to-play games to Xbox Live and said games will include a microtransaction service.
 The first free-to-play game, Happy Wars, was released on October 12, 2012.

 Removal of games

 In May 2007, Microsoft announced that games older than six months would become eligible for delisting from the service if they had a Metacritic score below 65 and a conversion rate below 6%.
 The objective was to "focus the catalogue more on larger, more immersive games and make it much easier to find the games you are looking for."
 However, Microsoft has never removed a game using this method.

 In February 2010, it was announced that nine games from Midway Games would no longer be available for purchase, "due to publisher evolving rights and permissions" (even though Sony's PlayStation Store never did as such with its own downloadable Midway games), referring to the purchase by Warner Bros. of some assets of Midway Games, including certain rights related to the nine games.
-Similar fates befell the XBLA version of Double Dragon when its publisher went under.
-Yaris was an advergame that was pulled from the system after a year due to avoid it becoming stale content.
 Id Software's Doom was pulled from the catalogue due to Id being purchased by publisher ZeniMax Media, and as such the publishing rights were removed from then publisher Activision.
 From January 19, 2012, Doom was restored to Xbox Live Arcade under new publisher Bethesda.
 In 2011, Ubisoft announced that Teenage Mutant Ninja Turtles: Turtles in Time Re-Shelled was due to be removed from the Xbox Live service on June 30, 2011, due to an expired license.
-Chessmaster Live has also been removed.
+Chessmaster Live was also removed.

 On December 15, 2013, Capcom announced on their blog that Marvel vs. Capcom 2 and Ultimate Marvel vs. Capcom 3 would be removed from the XBLA store.
 Although no specific date was listed, the last date for DLC for these titles was listed as December 26, 2013.